dhopp1/llarga/README.md

 - Download the LLM (in .gguf format) you would like to use and put it in the `models/` directory.
 - Update the `metadata/llm_list.csv` file with the URL and local path of the model (`mistral-docsgpt` is recommended for RAG)
 - If you would like to prepopulate a corpus outside of the app, add its name to the `metadata/corpora_list.csv` file in the `name` the file, the directory to the .txt files in the `text_path` column, and the path to the metadata file in the `metadata_path` column.
 The metadata file can contain anything, but must at least include a `text_id` column (unique identifier starting from 1) and a `file_path` column, containing the absolute path of all the text files in the corpus.
-- In the `metadata/user_list.csv` file, put user names and emails.
-If the app is in use, it will tell you by who.
+- In the `metadata/user_list.csv` file, put user names and optionally emails.
 - run the app from the command line with `streamlit run app.py --server.port 8***` at whatever port you wish.
 - To get the app online quickly, you can use [ngrok](https://www.sitepoint.com/use-ngrok-test-local-site/) to expose this local port to be able to access via the internet.